© 2023 ELECTRIFICATION COALITION

 Available from Jan.
 1, 2023–Dec.
 31, 2032

-Businesses that buy a qualified commercial EV may qualify for the Clean Vehicle Tax Credit of up to $40,000 under Internal Revenue Code 45W.
+Businesses that buy a qualified commercial EV may qualify for the Commercial Clean Vehicle Tax Credit of up to $40,000 under Internal Revenue Code 45W.
 The credit equals the lesser of:

-The maximum credit is $7,500 for qualified vehicles that weigh under 14,000 pounds (mostly light-duty vehicles) and $40,000 for all other vehicles.
+The maximum credit is $7,500 for qualified vehicles that weigh under 14,000 pounds (Classes 1–3) and $40,000 for all other vehicles (Classes 4–8).

 Distributed by the Federal Highway Administration to each state